mutualmobile/react-native-barricade/README.md

 ## Example

 In this example, we will setup Barricade to be able to respond to the `flickr search` API with one of two possible responses.
+It also shows how to mock an API that is requested using libraries like `axios` that depend on `XMLHttpRequest`

 ```tsx
 const SearchApiRequestConfig: RequestConfig = {